 In the old days, every autumn – we used to hold great festivals for the soul of the whale, and these festivals were always opened with new songs which the [people] made up.
 The spirits had to be summoned with fresh words – worn-out songs must never be used when men and women danced and sang in homage to this great prize of the huntsman – the whale.

 And while the [people] were thinking out the words for these hymns, it was the custom to put out all the lights.
 The feast house had to be dark and quiet – nothing must disturb or distract the [people gathered there].
 In utter silence all sat there in the gloom and thought, old and young – ay, down to the very smallest urchin, provided he was old enough to speak.

 It was that silence we called karrtsiluni.
 It means waiting for something to break forth.
 For our [ancestors] believed that songs are born in such a silence.
 While everyone is trying hard to think fair thoughts, songs are born . . . rising like bubbles from the depths – bubbles seeking breath in which to burst.

 [I encountered this wonderful passage in Bob Kanegis’ blog, Storyteller’s Campfire: Thoughts on Living a Storied Life]

 Maybe your story could be better.
 Have you asked it?

 As Trappist monk and poet Thomas Merton wrote: “Our reality, our true self, is hidden in what appears to us to be nothingness.”
-For writers, the real significance of your story might lie hidden in the quiet cracks – in unspoken thoughts, in missing passages, in unrealized potential.
-The plot will gladly chatter away, but the inner nature of the story is what you must listen to carefully, with the gift of time and quiet contemplation, if you wish to draw it out into the open, where the thought can become song.
+For writers, the real significance of your story might lie hidden in quiet cracks – in unspoken thoughts, in missing passages, in unrealized potential.
+The plot will chatter away, but the inner nature of the story is what you must listen to carefully, with the gift of time and quiet contemplation, if you wish to draw it out into the open, where the thought can become song.